vanhuyz/CycleGAN-TensorFlow/README.md

 | | |
 |-------------------------|-------------------------|
 |![orang2apple](samples/orange2apple_1.png) | ![orang2apple](samples/orange2apple_2.png)|

+### Notes
+If you observe that background colors of input and generated images are high contrast (black becomes white for example), you should restart your training.

 ## Export model
 You can export model from a checkpoint to a standalone GraphDef file as follow: